MadisonMadi/Staff-Helper/README.md

   - Sneak to raise line tension (blue bar right), stop to lower it (left).
 Fill the green bar to catch the fish!

+- /staffhelp identifier ➜ Identifier Message
+  - You can identify you armor pieces with '/identifier' (Sailor Rank) it goes from 1% to 100%, and it's recommended to only forge pieces with 90%+

 - /staffhelp lightningstorm ➜ Lightning Storm Message
   - A lightning storm has a 1 in 5 chance to appear and has a 1 in 250 chance for a lightning bottle while fishing.